dreibh/rsplib/README.md

 ```-calcapp```: Selects the Calculation Application (CalcApp) service.
 The default PH will be "CalcAppPool".

-Details about the CalcApp service can be found in Chapter&nbsp;8 of [Reliable Server Pooling – Evaluation, Optimization and Extension of a Novel IETF Architecture»](https://duepublico2.uni-due.de/servlets/MCRFileNodeServlet/duepublico_derivate_00016326/Dre2006_final.pdf#chapter.8)!
+Details about the CalcApp service can be found in Chapter&nbsp;8 of «[Reliable Server Pooling – Evaluation, Optimization and Extension of a Novel IETF Architecture](https://duepublico2.uni-due.de/servlets/MCRFileNodeServlet/duepublico_derivate_00016326/Dre2006_final.pdf#chapter.8)»!
 The CalcApp service provides further options:

 * ```-capcapacity=<calculations_per_second>```: Sets the service capacity in calculations per second.